wellcomecollection/visual-material/metadata-framework/metadata-elements/title-brief-description.md

 * Title provided by the artist.
 * Title provided by the creator.
 * These works are untitled: the title has been taken from lettering on the objects.&#x20;
-* These works are untitled: the title has been supplied by the cataloguer for identification purposes.
+* These works are untitled: the title has been supplied by the cataloguer.
 * These works are untitled: the title has been taken from acquisition documentation.
 * Title taken from published source: \[example: Catalogue of prints & drawings in the British Museum].
 {% endtab %}